heikotopol/heikotopol.github.io/_pages/portfolio.md

 In the previously mentioned articles on modeling of collagen remodeling, the theoretical upper collagen lifespan was unbounded.
 [Topol et al. (2021a)](https://doi.org/10.1016/j.jmbbm.2020.104154) limit this theoretical upper bound of the fiber lifespan to the finite limit, and it has been shown that the presented model can sufficiently describe observations from experiments on strain stabilization.

-While \cite{TopolDemirkoparanPence2020} focuses on rather limited aspects of the fiber density development, our article \cite{TopolDemirkoparanPence2021MRC} elaborates on the synergy between different phenomena in the approach, attainment, and abatement of fiber density extrema.
+[Topol et al. (2021b)](https://doi.org/10.1016/j.mechrescom.2021.103740) elaborate on the synergy between different phenomena in the approach, attainment, and abatement of fiber density extrema.
 In particular, that article shows how the deferral of stress considerations enables an appreciation of how the collagen density is governed by all of the following: the amount of the overall material deformation, the fiber pre-stretch, and the competing time scales at which the various processes of fiber creation and stretch mediated dissolution act at the microscale.